sambaum/ansible-role-radarr/README.md

-Sonarr
+Radarr
 =========

-This role install sonarr and configures autostart (systemd)
+This role install radarr and configures autostart (systemd)

 Requirements
 ------------